weiyongxu/CIBA120-2022-Analyzing-EEG/doc/Instruction.md

 * It is possible to run the entire script or run each line at a time.

 ## Task 2: Run the group analysis script for Oddball task
-* Run the script: **oddball-group_analysis.py** in Spyder and check the output in the ipyhton terminal and the figure plotted.
+* Run the script: **oddball-group_analysis.py** in Spyder and check the output in the ipython terminal and the figure plotted.
 * Compare your own results with the demo results in  **[oddball-group_analysis.ipynb](https://github.com/weiyongxu/CIBA120-2022-Analyzing-EEG/blob/master/script/oddball-group-analysis.ipynb)** (can be opened on the Github webpage) or **oddball-group_analysis.html** (need to download and open locally).
 ## Task 3: Run the group analysis script for ImagMove task
 * same steps as in Task 2 but run the script: **ImagMove-group_analysis.py** and compare with corresponding demo results.